European Quality of Government Index

 The draft EU regional Social Progress Index aims to measure social progress for each region as a complement to traditional measures of economic progress.
 As it is intended to complement measures based on GDP, income or employment, it purposely leaves such indicators out of the index.
 It follows the overall framework of the global Social Progress Index and is based on fifty indicators, primarily from Eurostat.

-In the Commission's Sixth Report for Economic, Social and Territorial Cohesion a serie of maps shows how European regions compare in a wide range of areas: the economy, social development, the environment, transport, health, education, research and development.
+In the Commission's Seventh Report for Economic, Social and Territorial Cohesion a serie of maps shows how European regions compare in a wide range of areas: the economy, social development, the environment, transport, health, education, research and development.

 EU regional funding 2014-2020